rishijain27/test/README.md

 1. **Assignment submission**
    - As soon as a student submits the assignment, the student is graded on submitting.
+   - Student is not allowed to submit the same assignment twice.

 2. **Login**
   - Multiple teachers can login and create as many assignments as they wish.